SAP-archive/cloud-apis-virtual-event/exercises/07/readme.md

 ### 1. Get familiar with an OAuth 2.0 successful response

-As mentioned in previous exercises, OAuth 2.0 is an industry standard, based on work within the context of the Internet Engineering Task Force (IETF) and codified in [RFC 6749 - The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749).
+As mentioned in a previous [exercise](../02/readme.md), OAuth 2.0 is an industry standard, based on work within the context of the Internet Engineering Task Force (IETF) and codified in [RFC 6749 - The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749).
 Before authenticating against the SAP Ariba APIs, lets remind ourselves what we should expect as a successful authentication response.
 For this, we can reference to [RFC 8693 - OAuth 2.0 Token Exchange](https://tools.ietf.org/html/rfc8693), which contains additional details and explanation on the different fields that we can expect in the response of an authentication request.

 :point_right: Visit the [RFC 8693 - 2.2.1 Successful Response section](https://tools.ietf.org/html/rfc8693#section-2.2.1) and get familiar with the fields we should expect in the response from the SAP Ariba authorization server.